 The State proposes to fully and finally resolve the nineteen (19) Emergency Pay Grievance cases filed by AFSCME which are currently pending before the Office of Administrative Hearings (OAH).
 Effective January 1, 2022, the State will provide a general cost of living adjustment wage increase (COLA) consisting of 1% which will be added to each grade and step of the pay plan(s) affecting bargaining unit employees.
-Effective April 1, 2022, the State will provide a general COLA consisting of 1% which will be added to each grade and step of the pay plan(s) affecting bargaining unit employees.
+Effective April 1, 2022 the State will provide a general cost of living adjustment wage increase (COLA) consisting of 1% which will be added to each grade and step of the pay plan(s) affecting bargaining unit employees.

-Effective January 1, 2022, the State will provide the emergency pay grievants with a one-time payment of \$2,500.
+Effective January 1, 2022 the State will provide the emergency pay grievants with a one-time payment of \$2,500.